Visual Editing for Your Next.js App and Other Front Ends

 You'll notice that we include two apps for Next.js: one for SSR, and one for SSG.
 Of course these are just simple examples.
 Depending on your needs, you will likely mix both techniques together.

 For SSR and SSG it is important to note that some JS is running on the server instead of the browser.
-To accomodate this in Magnolia's react-editor library, you'll need to set the global.mgnlInPageEditor variable in your code.
+To accommodate this in Magnolia's react-editor library, you'll need to set the global.mgnlInPageEditor variable in your code.

 Also, since you won't have access to browser objects, you can use the Next.js context object in your code, for example context.resolvedUrl instead of window.location.pathname.